DockerDemos/appstack-wpcli/README.md

 ### Known Issues ###

-* No current mechanism for connecting to another database server
+* Unable to pass external database host info into container using ENV variables
+* URLs in the code drop a slash, breaking CSS/RSS, etc

 ### Acknowledgments ###